rmrschub/csv2ddl/README.md

 # csv2ddl
 csv2ddl is a collection of REST services for generating Data Definition Language (DDL) statements as well as Data Manipulation Language (DML) statements from tabular data in several delimiter-separated values (DSV) file formats.

-Formats that use delimiter-separated values (also DSV) store two-dimensional arrays of data by separating the values in each row with specific delimiter characters.
+Delimiter-separated values (DSV) file formats store two-dimensional arrays of data by separating the values in each row with specific delimiter characters.

 csv2ddl currently supports the following DSV file formats:
 * comma-separated values (CSV)